"When you

 is said when people are angry.
 Sometimes I even get woozy.

-body feels like Jell-o.
+____ My body feels like Jell-o.
 My knees buckle or I can’t stand up.

 ____ I just wait until the